 Pesto is so versatile.
 It makes a great pasta sauce, it also works well with steamed vegetables, potatoes, even in omelets!
-There are tons of uses and thus, lots of ways to sneak more bone-building greens into meals.
+There are tons of uses and thus, lots of ways to sneak more bone-healthy greens into meals.

 Cannellini Beans with Basil Pesto and Kalamata Olives

-- Basil, organic, 4 ounces
+- 4 ounces basil , organic

-- Parsley, organic, a few sprigs for decoration
+- parsley a few sprigs for decoration

-- Salt and Black pepper to taste
+- pepper to taste

 - To chiffonade basil (or any other green leafy vegetable) place the rinsed leaves one on top of another until you have a stack of them.
 Then roll from the outside edge in as if you were rolling up tobacco leaves to make a cigar.
 Slice horizontally every 1/4″ or so.
 You’ll end up with narrow ribbons of greens.
 (Chiffonade works especially well for kale, too.)